murphye/spring-boot-hardened-java-container/README.md

 > **Note:** A `Dockerfile` could also be used instead of Jib, but Jib offers efficient image layering.
 See the bonus
 > material on `dive` at the end of this README for how to explore these layers.
 Also, Jib has the ability to
-> build images without the Docker daemon whic his great for CI/CD pipelines.
+> build images without the Docker daemon which his great for CI/CD pipelines.

 > **Note:** Spring Boot offers [Buildpack integration](https://docs.spring.io/spring-boot/reference/packaging/container-images/cloud-native-buildpacks.html)
 > out of the box, but there is no Buildpack available that uses the Chainguard base image.